-Additionally, Noor has been successful in further reducing its debts during the year by KD 4.3 million, based on its plan to balance maintaining growth and reducing debts, which provides the opportunity for the company to expand in the future.

-Noor board of directors also recommended to the general assembly the distribution of cash dividends for the year 2021 at 6 FILS per share, in addition to bonus shares of 25%.
+Additionally, Noor has been successful in further reducing its debts during the year by KD 3.4 million, based on its plan to balance maintaining growth and reducing debts, which provides the opportunity for the company to expand in the future.
+Noor board of directors also recommended to the general assembly the distribution of cash dividends for the year 2022 at 5 FILS per share.